chinaowl/timestamper/README.md

 # timestamper

-A web application for in-store research purposes, built with Angular and Firebase.
+A simple web app for in-store research purposes, built with Angular and Firebase.

 First run `npm install`.